David-Maisonave/Axter-Stash/plugins/RenameFile/README.md

      - The date field is **not** populated by default unless the user explicitly adds the date value to a scene.
      - If **[Key Fields]** is empty, the default value is used.
 (Default=title,performers,studio,tags)
 - There are additional options in renamefile_settings.py, but these options should only be changed by advanced users, and any changes should be tested first with the [Dry-Run] option enabled.

-**Note:** On Windows 10/11, the file can not be renamed while it's playing.
-It will result in following error:
-`
-Error: [WinError 32] The process cannot access the file because it is being used by another process `
-To avoid this error, refresh the URL before changing the Title field.

 ### Requirements
 - pip install -r requirements.txt